-MTM4716 TCVM Diagnostics, Classical Points and Advanced Techniques: Equine (1.5 credit hours) hybrid

-This course is similar to MTM4715, which covers three of the most important TCVM studies: TCVM Diagnosis, Classical Acupoints and Advanced Acupuncture Techniques; however, this course focuses on equine species.
-The class provides advanced acupuncture methods including auricular acupuncture, scalp acupuncture and gold implantation.
-In any medical system, effective treatment of disease hinges upon an accurate and complete diagnosis.
+MTM4716 TCVM Diagnostics, Classical Points and Advanced Techniques: Equine (1.5 credit hours) hybrid system, effective treatment of disease hinges upon an accurate and complete diagnosis.
 With real clinical cases, the students are provided with intensive hands-on experience on-site in Reddick, Fl and therefore, gain full confidence to make a sound TCVM diagnosis.
 Locations and usage of additional classical equine acupuncture points are also discussed.
 (Prerequisite or co-requisite: MTM4710, MTM4711, MTM4712)